Mark Green (New York politician): 1990s

 One of Green's highest-profile accomplishments was a lawsuit to obtain information about racial profiling in Rudy Giuliani's police force.
 As Green told the Gotham Gazette, "We sued Mayor Giuliani because he was in deep denial about racial profiling.
-[After winning the case, we] released an investigation showing a pattern of unpunished misconduct ... [and] the rate that police with substantiated complaints are punished went from 25 percent to 75 percent."
+[After winning the case, we] released an investigation showing a pattern of unpunished misconduct ... [and] the rate that police with substantiated complaints are punished rose from 25 percent to 75 percent."
 Green was reportedly one of the first public officials to draw attention to racial profiling by the NYPD.

 Green ran for the U.S. Senate again in 1998, when D'Amato was seeking a fourth term.
 Green finished third in the Democratic primary behind the winner, U.S. Representative Charles Schumer, and 1984 Democratic vice presidential nominee Geraldine Ferraro.
-Despite Green's personal ties to Nader, he did not support Nader's presidential campaigns.

 In the 2000 campaign, Green praised Nader's work as a consumer advocate but endorsed Democratic nominee Al Gore, who narrowly lost the election to George W. Bush.
 In 2000, he assisted the successful Senate campaign of First Lady Hillary Clinton, coining the phrase "Listening Tour" to help guide Clinton through a state she hadn't previously lived in.
-In 2004, Green co-chaired Senator John Kerry's presidential campaign in New York; he also advised Bill Clinton in his successful 1992 New York presidential primary.
+In 2004, Green co-chaired Senator John Kerry's presidential campaign in New York; and he advised Bill Clinton in his successful 1992 New York presidential primary, later crediting Green with his successful strategy of campaigning against Gov. Jerry Brown's proposed regressive sales tax as anti-middle class.